 Her involvement in local youth advocacy and leadership spaces, like the Youth Network (YN) and Resilience Orange County (ROC), paired with a strong, natural fire for change helped her develop both professionally and personally, to thrive over the last six years.

 These spaces “answered a lot of my questions coming from a very traumatic childhood.
-It allowed me to think for a better future for myself, and knowing these systems and how they impact young people,” Piedra said, who is also a Youth Network Facilitator and Youth Organizer for YN.
+It allowed me to think for a better future for myself, and knowing these systems and how they impact young people,” Piedra, who is also a Youth Network Facilitator and Youth Organizer for YN, said.